-To build your own module, you need to decide which content it will showcase.
+To build your own rotator, grid, or list module, you must decide which content it will showcase.

 Content can be pulled and sorted in creative ways.
 If you have a highly custom idea, this page will help you learn about your options and build it from scratch.

 Or check out our prebuilt modules to get inspired by common examples.
 You might even start with a prebuilt module, then check out the options on this page to request some changes.